Sanaullah Panipati

-Sanaullah Panipati (1143 AH -1225) was a Sunni Muslim scholar and an exegete from Panipat who authored the Tafsir al-Mazhari.
+Sanaullah Panipati (1765–1847) was a Sunni Muslim scholar and an exegete from Panipat who authored the Tafsir al-Mazhari.

 Biography

-Pānipati was born in 1143 AH.
+Pānipati was born in 1143 AH, or 1795 A.D..
 Aged seven, he memorized the Quran and then completed the studies of hadith under Shah Waliullah.
 He became a "murid" of Muhammad Abid Sinani, and became a disciple of Mirza Mazhar Jan-e-Janaan after Sinani's death.

 Pānipati died in 1225 AH and was buried in Panipat.